Berit Engen WEFT and D'RASH – A Thousand Jewish Tapestries

 – Slim Books, Wide Scopes

-PaRDeS (I-III)
+PaRDeS (I-?)

 – In the Wilderness of the Orchard

 PaRDeS is an acronym for four levels of understanding passages in Biblical texts.
 P’shat refers to the literal meaning of the text; Remez, to the allegorical; D’rash to the interpretive; and Sod, to the mystical meaning.
-Pardes is also a Persian word for a planted orchard or a walled garden.

-MITZRAYIM, BE’ER SHEVA, GIVAT ha’ARALOT . . .
+MITZRAYIM, B’ER SHEVA, GIVAT ha’ARALOT . . .

 – Hebrew Hints and Hooks Found in Translation

-OUR TORAH SCROLL (I-III)
+OUR HOLY TORAH SCROLLS (I-III)

 – Shalom, Good Lookin'!

-THE TALMUD (I-IV)
+THE TALMUD (I-?)

 – The Man-Made Treasure

-I am fascinated by Jews’ love of the Talmud, how the book was created, its status, history, teachers, and students.
-The timeline of the Talmud- conversation and of this series spans 1800 years – from the redaction of the Mishnah around 200 CE to our new millennium with chat groups connected by the Internet.
-Jews could and can point to the Talmud and say, “This is who we are.”
+I am fascinated by the Talmud, how and why the book was created, and its status, teachers, and students.
+The timeline of this series spans 1800 years – from the redaction of the Mishnah around 200 CE to our new millennium with study groups connected by the Internet.

 “HAFOKH v'HAPEKH!”
-(I-III)
+(I-?)

-– Pirkei Avot and a Jewish Pastime
+– Pirkei Avot Study and a Jewish Pastime

-THE MYSTICAL TRADITION (I-V)
+THE MYSTICAL (I-?)

 – Hidden in Rays